-The Community Fund is part of the Community Enhancement Program, which can be downloaded here.
+The Community Fund is part of the Community Enhancement Program (or CEP), which can be downloaded here.

 The Community Fund provides grants to projects or initiatives that benefit the community within 10km of the wind farm.

 Gullen Range Wind Farm sets aside $1,666 per turbine every year, which is split equally between the Community Fund and the Clean Energy Program.
 The amount available increases with inflation.

 In 2022, approximately $100,000 is available for the Community Fund.

 In the last round of grants the following projects were funded: